AtomicSponge/node-scripts/docbuilder/README.md

 # Docbuilder NodeJS Script

 Run multiple document generators for multiple projects with one command.
+Then merge them all into a single directory!

-__Does heavy command injection, use at your own risk!__
+__Performs command injection, use at your own risk!
+Please read documentation before use!__

 See [NodeJS's documentation](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback) on [exec](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback) for more information on how commands work.

-Requires the use of third party documentation generators such as [Doxygen](https://www.doxygen.nl/index.html) and [JSDoc](https://jsdoc.app/).
+Requires the use of third party documentation generators such as [Doxygen](https://www.doxygen.nl/index.html), [JSDoc](https://jsdoc.app/) or [Typedoc](https://typedoc.org/).

 Install globally:
 ```